GeoMOER/moer-mpg-geoai/docs/units/_unit03/unit03-03_EX_create_mask.md

 ## Rasterize the buildings

 From the file shown in the figure above, containing the outlines of the buildings in the study area, we will first create a raster mask.
 To do this, we use the DOP of the study area as a reference raster, to ensure that the mask will have the same extent and the same resolution.
-The transformation of polygons into a raster file with the same properties as the DOP is done by the function rasterize of the raster package.
+The transformation of polygons into a raster file with the same properties as the DOP is done by the function rasterize of the terra package.
 Afterwards a reclassification of the values is performed, where all values that do not represent a building are 0 and all values that represent a building are 1.
 You can roughly see how the mask for the study area might look in the map below (layer mask).

 ```r